ThendoMaladze/hello-world/README.md

 # hello-world
 My name is thendo and id like to learn how to create API's.
 Consistency is key.
-But ill need all of your help.
+But ill need all of your help. and some more.